-Architecture of Peril - By John Vallone - "I think this is something old.
+Architecture of Peril - By Irene Vallone - "I think this is something old.
 Older than Ghost Mother, or the River Man.
 Something so old we weren’t meant to know about it."

 A Simple Life - By Anonymous - "You try to sleep, although the dog's barks keep waking you up.
 You don't have a dog, you didn't for a long time."

 A Taste of Pale Flesh - By Joseph Bashaw - "The thing was a giant, taller than two men.
 It had smooth pale skin and four great limbs."

 A Tiny Piano - By Keetah Spacecat - "I spent many hours as a small child, winding up the music box and pretending to play the piano on its tiny printed on keys."

 A Visit From Old Shrivel Sack - By Patrick - (poem)

 The Baby Wars part 1 - By James B. Davis - "Thousands of Virgin Marys all across the country.
 Never touched, but blessed with children.
 Women from the ages of 13 to 100 were becoming pregnant.
 Each pregnancy only taking 3 months."